jameshkramer/docs/docs/standard/linq/refactor-extension-method.md

 1:2:3:
 ```

-## Example
+## Example: Use the new extension method

- Now, the example can be modified to take advantage of the new extension method:
+Now the example can be modified to take advantage of the new extension method:

 ```csharp
 public static class LocalExtensions